 Hex #ffbd03

 Yellow is youthful and exciting.
-It is often associated with the warmth of the sun and will surely grab your audience’s attention.
+It is often associated with the warmth of the sun and will grab your audience’s attention.
+Yellow works best as a background color with dark text for contrast or as an accent color to grab user attention, making it the perfect option for a button color.

-The color also promotes feelings of creativity and friendliness.
-If you choose to go with yellow, your customers are more likely to buy, especially if they feel happy.
+Colors in the yellow family also promote feelings of creativity and friendliness.
+If you choose to go with a sunny hue, your customers are more likely to buy, especially if they feel happy.

 1. Make Sure the Color Stands Out